With a plethora of video editing tools out there, beginners can get confused about the right software for editing.

 “Essential Sound” is a huge time saver for me.

-Because without “Essential Sound”, it is a tedious task (at least for me) to edit, clean up, enhance the audio for my project.
+Because without “Essential Sound”, it is a tedious task (at least for me) to edit, clean up, and enhance the audio for my project.

 I would have to search innumerable tutorials for audio editing and sound design – to get the sound right!

-For example, you will have to remove noise, normalize, use EQ to increase decibel level of certain frequencies, use dynamics, reverb, etc, and the list goes on.
+For example, you will have to remove noise, normalize, use EQ to increase the decibel level of certain frequencies, use dynamics, reverb, etc, and the list goes on.

-But when I came across the “Essential Sound” panel, it guided me step by step and saved a ton of time.
+But when I came across the “Essential Sound” panel, it guided me step-by-step and saved a ton of time.